Friday, March 30, 2018

 Rotate the poster 90 degrees and an old-fashioned lock appears that can be unlocked through literacy.

 Russian and Soviet Avant-garde posters used heavy and bold futuristic fonts, not the thin, squiggly, curved and whiplash fonts of Art Nouveau.
 The fonts had simplicity and were sans-serif.
-The colors were bold and pure with rarely any different shades.
+The colors of the posters were bold and pure with rarely any different shades.
 Red and black was a common color combination.

-Here are some other post Revolutionary and early Soviet posters about fighting illiteracy.
+Here are some post Revolutionary and early Soviet posters about fighting illiteracy:

 Knowledge Will Break the Chains of Slavery